 This article may contain affiliate links.
 If you buy a product through one of them, I will receive a commission without additional cost to you.
 I only ever endorse products that I have personally used and enjoy personally.
 Thank you for your support!

 Simply put, affiliate marketing works as a referral service.
-You set up a website, or blog, a profile or even a Youtube channel and join affiliate programs that are relevant to your audience.
+You set up a website, blog, profile, or even a Youtube channel and join affiliate programs relevant to your audience.
 You will create an account with the companies that provide the product.
 They will give you a unique link that you will use to refer your audience.
 You put the link on your site or wherever your audience will see them.
 When someone clicks the link and buys the product, the company pays you a portion of the sale as a commission.

 However, affiliate marketing has its general downsides.
 Look at these instances:

-If the company you are affiliated with changes the terms of its program, it could affect your revenues directly.
+If the company you are affiliated with changes its program's terms, it could affect your revenues directly.